 What to do?
 We need to appease our inner gardener, right?
 It’s spring!
 Hello??

-So, here are some ideas to hopefully get you inspired to do some gardening and/or miniature gardening – even when the weather isn’t that great.
+So, therefore, as a result and consequently, here are some ideas to hopefully get you inspired to do some gardening and/or miniature gardening – even when the weather isn’t that great.

 Rain is Good